 Your business, like the economy, is embedded within a complex system involving human and nonhuman stakeholders all over the world.
 The targets set should be aligned with the long-term sustainability goals of landscapes and seascapes your business affects.
-Strive to understand and empathize with actors in your value chain, including other companies, smallholders, and will shape your ability to formulate efficient solutions that can deliver multiple benefits to multiple actors, rather than create consequential trade-offs among them others to take environmental action.
+Strive to understand and empathize with actors in your value chain, including other companies, smallholders, and others to take environmental action.
 Where SMEs and smallholders are involved, actions that provide a living wage have been demonstrated to shift practices effectively for the long term (see Meridian's work).
 Work with other stakeholders, like governments, but also the companies that share pieces of your value chain to align communication, incentives, and actions.